There is no one right way to establish an effective missions program.

 - The Spirit forms the church and guides it into its unique mission.
 Vision simply reflects this reality.
 Church leaders recognize the gifts the Spirit brings, fitting them together to make a unique response to God’s mission, both locally and globally.

-- To ensure a shared vision, the pastor and other leaders will often travel to see and engage in cross-cultural work.
+- The pastor and other leaders will often travel to see and engage in cross-cultural work.
 Engaging in vision and mission trips allows pastors to gain perspective and motivation for leading missions and keeping the local gospel presentation from being enculturated.
 The gospel’s movement is much bigger than we think!

 A church’s missional calling should be characterized as integrative rather than segregative.